 But how do you know that a cloud solution is the right choice for your business?
 Here’s a quick checklist that you can use as guidance when exploring your options:

 1. You are a small business

-If you don’t have the resources to support an on-premise setup, choosing a cloud archiving service will solve these issues for you.Even if you don’t have to worry about compliance laws, information governance and email management are good enough reasons to adopt an archiving solution. #CloudArchiving Click To Tweet
+And if you don’t have the resources to support an on-premise setup, choosing a cloud archiving system will solve these issues for you.Even if you don’t have to worry about compliance laws, information governance and email management are good enough reasons to adopt an archiving solution. #CloudArchiving Click To Tweet

 This doesn’t mean that you should go for any cloud archiving services provider.
 Several email servers like Gmail, Exchange or Office 365 have built-in archiving capabilities.
 Their strengths lie in ease of deployment and seamless integration.

 Still, there are some considerable drawbacks of such an approach:

 - very basic and often inefficient search functionality

 - trouble with export and the lack of customization and

 - complexity commonly found in third-party solutions.

 Put in some effort into research and remember that only a detailed analysis of your unique needs will help you decide on the right solution.